KyleAlanJeffrey/algomon/README.md

 - Might want to swap wordcloud components or just write my own
 - Possibly figure out a way to grab tags?
 - Add some way of tracking what a user is.
 It'd be kinda annoying to write a whole auth system but is probably the correct thing to do.
 Maybe could just use ip address as an identifier until then.
+- Add a tracker for videos watched and time spent on videos.
+This could be a cool way to see how much time you've spent on youtube.
+- Currently we don't track number of times a video has been recommended, only which have.
+Start tracking this.

 ## Issues
 - The indexedDb is only accessible from content_scripts and not the extension popup.
 This means the data is only accessible when on youtube.